mcfnord/rml/src/busto.md

 secure favorable media coverage” is greater than previous Pierce County Prosecutors and more than any other elected official the TNT deals with.</mark>

-C. Disregard of Apparent Conflicts of Interest
+# See Disregard of Apparent Conflicts of Interest

-Allegation: The Merrival Complaint alleged that Lindquist intervened individually as a party in the Nissan case (involving work texts on Lindquist’s personal phone), represented by attorney Stewart Estes of the Keating, Bucklin & McCormack, Inc. law firm.
+Allegation: The Merrival Complaint alleged that Lindquist intervened individually as a party in the Nissen case (involving work texts on
+Lindquist’s personal phone),
+represented by attorney Stewart Estes of the Keating, Bucklin & McCormack,
+Inc. law firm.
 The Complaint claimed that Estes argued on Lindquist’s behalf against the County’s interests in fulfilling its

-PRA obligations, while representing the County in other matters for which his firm has been paid hundreds of thousands of dollars.
+PRA obligations, while representing the
+County in other matters for which his firm has been paid hundreds of thousands of dollars.

-Findings of Fact: Estes represents Lindquist in the Nissan PRA litigation on a pro bono basis;“14 he has represented Lindquist in the Nissan case at the same time he has represented the County in other matters;45 neither Estes nor his firm represented the County during Lindquist’s administration prior to Estes“ appearance on behalf of Lindquist in December 2011; since that time, the County has paid Estes’ firm $5 87,268.63 for legal work on behalf of the County and Estes has represented the County in Dalsirig v.
+Findings of Fact: Estes
+represents Lindquist in the Nissen PRA litigation on a pro bono basis;<sup>44</sup> he has represented
+Lindquist in the Nissen case at the same time he has represented the County in other matters;<sup>45</sup> neither
+Estes nor his firm represented the
+County during Lindquist’s
+administration prior to Estes' appearance on behalf of Lindquist in
+December 2011; <mark>since that time,
+the County has paid Estes’ firm
+$587,268.63 for legal work on behalf of the County</mark> and Estes has represented the County in Dalsing v.
 Pierce County, Ames v.
+Pierce County,
-Pierce County, Wright v.
+Wright v.
 Pierce County, and matters concerning the marijuana initiative.

 <hr>

-43 “Karen Peterson: Prosecutors, Not TNT, Doing the Misleading,” Tacoma News Tribune, August 15, 2015.
-4“ Representing a client without charge.
+<sup>44</sup> Representing a client without charge.

-45 Estes’ alleged conflict of interest is a question of law, which I do not address in this report.
+<sup>45</sup> Estes’ alleged conflict of interest is a question of law, which I do not address in this report.

+# See Evidence of Conflict of Interest

-Summgy of the Evidence: Lindquist said that when Nissen requested his personal cell phone records, the PCPAO’s Civil Division advised him not to turn them over.
-He wanted to be
+Summary of the Evidence: Lindquist said that when Nissen requested his personal cell phone records, the PCPAO’s Civil

-transparent and turn over more records than the Civil Division advised him to release, but when Nissen later modified the request to include “all telephone records,” he agreed to oppose the request.
-Lindquist said that the PCPAO represented the PCPAO and the County in the subsequent litigation?6 He believed that the Civil Division discussed the litigation and the PCPAO’S representation of Pierce County with the County’s Risk Management Department.
+Division advised him not to turn them over.
+He wanted to be transparent and turn over more records than the Civil
+Division advised him to release, but when Nissen later modified the request to include “all telephone records,” he agreed to oppose the request.
+Lindquist said that the PCPAO represented the
+PCPAO and the County in the subsequent litigation.<sup>46</sup> He believed that the Civil Division discussed the litigation and the PCPAO’S representation of Pierce
+County with the County’s Risk
+Management Department.

 Lindquist said that the Civil Division’s Litigation Team Lead, Dan Hamilton, wanted Lindquist to intervene in the action to assert his constitutional rights, which he ultimately agreed to do.
 The Civil Division recommended that he retain Stewart Estes to represent him.
-Lindquist insisted that the County “has not paid a dime” to Estes and his firm because Estes has worked for

-him on a pro bono basis.
+Lindquist insisted that the County “has not paid a dime” to Estes and his firm because Estes has worked for him on a pro bono basis.
 Lindquist believed that Estes first appeared on his behalf in the litigation in December 2011.